San Francisco State Gators: Track and field

 In 2014, Tiana Wills earned All-American honors in the high jump at the 2014 NCAA Division II Indoor Track and Field Championships.

 The women's track and field team won back-to-back CCAA Championships in 2018 and 2019.

 Wrestling

-Wrestling competes in the Rocky Mountain Athletic Conference.
-With the announcement of California Baptist moving to NCAA Division I, SF State becomes the only Division II wrestling program in California.
+Wrestling competes in the Mountain Pacific Sports Federation, which started a Division II men's wrestling league in 2024–25.
+Previously, the Gators had housed that sport in the Rocky Mountain Athletic Conference.
+With the announcement of California Baptist moving to NCAA Division I, SF State became the only Division II wrestling program in California.
+(Cal Poly Humboldt would later reinstate the sport in 2024–25, joining the MPSF alongside SF State.)
 The Gators wrestling program has seen success over the years, having sent a qualifier to the NCAA Division II National Championships from 1965 to 2017.
 In 1997, Head Coach Lars Jensen led the first-ever NCAA Division II national championship team at SF State.

 Soccer

 The men's soccer team matched its best start in program history in 2017 with a 5–0 start and advanced to the postseason for the first time since 1978.
 The women's soccer team has been more successful reaching the NCAA postseason in recent years (2002, 2008, 2010).